dashincubator/dash-incubator-rules/rules.md

 - [Specification Tasks](#252-specification-tasks) - work that provides the detail necessary to define Production Tasks
 - [Production Tasks](#253-production-tasks) - work related to Tasks required to complete Project, Service and Job bounties
 - [QA Tasks](#254-qa-tasks) - work that assures the quality of Production Tasks

-> Each Task Type is represented as a named Checklist on the Bounty’s Trello Card, except for Concept Tasks, which are implicitly completed when a Concept is Accepted by an Admin.

 ### 2.5.1 Concept Tasks